-How to Install a New Car Battery in Your Vehicle
+DIY: How to Install a Car Battery

 A properly functioning car battery is essential to operating a vehicle at its maximum potential.
 When you notice your car has trouble starting and the dash lights dim frequently, it might be time for a new battery.
 Having an auto shop install a car battery can be very expensive.
 Here is how you can install your own battery at a fraction of the cost.